Nancy-geek/OOPS/README.md

 ## Garbage Collector in java
 GC runs automatically and identifies objects that are no longer referenced.
 Unreachable objects are deleted, and memory is reclaimed.
-Explicitly triggered using System.gc() (not guaranteed to run immediately)
+can Explicitly triggered using System.gc() (not guaranteed to run immediately)

 ## SHALLOW COPY V/S DEEP COPY
 <a>https://www.tpointtech.com/shallow-copy-vs-deep-copy-in-java </a> (for java especially)